 In all probability, these are dates that are represented in your long-term memory (so, yes, they are chunks) and you’ve just increased your digit span from 6 to 20, well, kind of.
 The thing is that you haven’t actually increased your working memory capacity, you’ve just discovered a way to get around its limitations.

 We, therefore, use what we know in order to chunk information together.
-In a paper from 1980, Ericsson, Chase and Faloon describe the participant ‘SF’, an avid runner, who made extensive use of his knowledge of running times to recall up to 79 digits.
+In a paper from 1980, Ericsson, Chase and Faloon describe the participant ‘SF’(later revealed to be Steve Faloon), an avid runner, who made extensive use of his knowledge of running times to recall up to 79 digits.
 Interestingly, however, he was unable to increase the number of consonants he was able to recall, probably because he was unable to associate them pre-stored long-term information.

 The ability to successfully chunk is therefore related to what we already know.
 This also fits with the widely held notion that learning is cumulative – the more we learn, the more we are able to learn.
 Learning also becomes quicker and more efficient.